 Each airport is handling cleaning protocols within their airports, these includes items such as additional cleaning staff hours, additional hand sanitizer stations, regular disinfecting of all hard surfaces, enhanced disinfection of washrooms etc. To find out more, visit the website of the airport you will be departing from and arriving at.

 Do I need to wear a mask while at the airport?

 This depends on the guidelines in place at the airport you are traveling to and from – these can change by city, state, province, country and airline.
 Currently, it is necessary to wear a mask at all North American airports.

 Are restaurants and shops open at the airport?

-There are very few restaurants and concessions currently open at the airport so travelers should plan to bring their own snacks.
+This varies by airport.
+As travel picks up, more and more locations are open.
 More information can be found on the website of the airport you will be traveling through.

 Are social distancing measures in place at the gate and during boarding?